39th Annual

 Event Organizers

-This year’s Muster features a celebration of Smokey Bear’s 80th birthday.
-Riding on a U.S. Forest Service wildland fire truck, the iconic “spokesbear” for the U.S. Forest Service will lead the parade which departs at 9 a.m. from Bannock St. and Littleton Blvd.
-With bells clanging and sirens roaring, the noisy procession of antique rigs and massive, modern in-service fire/rescue apparatus heads west on Main Street, turns south on South Curtice St., then “musters” (gathers) from 10 a.m. to 1 p.m. at Arapahoe Community College (ACC), 5900 S. Santa Fe Drive.
+The parade begins at 9 am at the corner of South Bannock and Littleton Blvd. where a procession of antique rigs and modern in-service fire/rescue apparatus will head west on Main Street, turn south on South Curtice St., then “muster” (gather) from 10 am to 1 pm at Arapahoe Community College (ACC), 5900 S. Santa Fe.

-Next, during SMFR’s realistic–and perennially popular–auto extrication demonstration, firefighters will pry apart a crashed car with a “Jaws of Life” to remove an accident “victim” and transport him (or her) to a waiting ambulance.
-Spectators are then advised to hang onto their hats when the Children’s Hospital Colorado “Children’s One” Flight Team lands its neonatal/pediatric emergency helicopter nearby.
+During SMFR’s crowd-pleasing auto extrication demonstration, firefighters will pry apart a crashed car with a Jaws of Life to remove an accident “victim”.
+Children’s Hospital Colorado Children’s One Flight Team will then land their neonatal/pediatric emergency helicopter nearby.

 Food, beverages and MHHL tee-shirts will be available for purchase.
 Parents are advised to pack sunscreen, hats, and a change of clothes for kiddos sure to get soaked during the water games!